FrozenBurrito/id3stego/readme.md

     * specified audio file (ex: -a test.mp3) must be in same working directory as id3stego.exe
     * extracts all files previously embedded by id3stego from audio file's (ex: -a output-test.mp3) id3v2 metadata
         * uses frame description key to search audio file (ex: -a output-test.mp3)
-    * saves extracted files to working directory with filename prefix 'extracted-'
+    * saves extracted files to same directory as specified audio file with filename prefix 'extracted-'
         * ex: test.jpg saved as extracted-test.jpg
         * ex: test.txt saved as extracted-test.txt
     * does NOT modify audio file (ex: -a output-test.mp3)
 * Demonstrates a weak form of insertion steganography.
     * As an extension activity for interested students, try using a different utility to dump and investigate all id3v2 metadata from an output file or example-output-test.mp3.
+    * Pursuant to relevant id3v2 specification, binary data can be stored in "GEOB" or "PRIV" frames.
+        * current version only uses id3v2 general encapsulated object ("GEOB") frames
 * Note about verbosity:
-    * Always prints verbose progress output.
+    * Use quiet mode (-q) to suppress verbose output.
     * Verbose error propagation used ('?' always expanded to match)
         * There is probably a more idiomatic and less verbose way to handle error propagation and messages (custom error types?).
 I may revisit this as I learn more Rust.